VolleyballPlayer/design-patterns/docs/source/pattern_description/template_method.rst

 * abstract steps must be implemented by every subclass
-* optional steps already have some default implementation, but still can be overridden if needed There’s another type of step, called hooks.
+* optional steps already have some default implementation, but still can be overridden if needed

+There is another type of step, called hooks.
 A hook is an optional step with an empty body.
-A template method would work even if a hook isn’t overridden.
+A template method would work even if a hook is not overridden.
 Usually, hooks are placed before and after crucial steps of algorithms, providing subclasses with additional extension points for an algorithm.

 **Real-World Analogy**